cryptomator/docs/docs/android/vault-management.md

 # Add Existing Vaults

-Adding a vault is quiet similar to creating a vault because of this, you'll find a lot of duplicate text but if you skipped the `Create a New Vault` chapter you need all the informations.
+Adding a vault is quiet similar to creating a vault because of this, you'll find a lot of duplicate text but if you skipped the `Create a New Vault` chapter you need all the information.

 To add an existing vault, click on the plus sign ① and choose _Add existing vault_ ② in the next screen.